The-OpenROAD-Project/OpenLane/docs/source/analog_introduction.rst

 OpenLane is one of the leading-edge Open-Source tools created exactly for this purpose.

-.. note:: This guide assumes that you already have the `OpenLane installed using this guide <installation.html>`_ and you already successfully `completed the quickstart here <quickstart.html>`_.
+.. note:: This guide assumes that you already have the `OpenLane installed using this guide <installation>`_ and you already successfully `completed the quickstart here <quickstart>`_.

 .. figure:: https://upload.wikimedia.org/wikipedia/commons/thumb/e/ee/EPROM_Microchip_SuperMacro.jpg/1024px-EPROM_Microchip_SuperMacro.jpg